Voting rights in Belgium: 1893–1918: General multiple compulsory voting for male Belgian citizens

-1921-1947: General single compulsory voting Belgian citizens
+1921–1947: General single compulsory voting Belgian citizens

-After the First World War, drastic changes in the political system were unstoppable (see Loppem's revolution) and King Albert I promised in his 1918 Speech from the Throne to introduce general single suffrage.
+After the First World War, drastic changes in the political system were unstoppable.
+After the so-called Loppem Coup, King Albert I promised in his 1918 Speech from the Throne to introduce voting reform to suppress the pre-war system of plural voting.
 This normally required a constitutional amendment, but they already wanted the next elections to take place under the new system.
 Under an ordinary law of May 9, 1919, the voting age was lowered from 25 to 21, each man had only one vote, and co-opted senators were elected for the first time.
 This was a measure that mainly favored the Catholics and the Socialists.
 The newly elected parliament made a constitutional amendment in 1920–1921 to regularize the situation.

 Whereas general single suffrage was hardly controversial for men, the situation was different for women.
-Liberals and socialists, despite the latter's support, feared that this would only strengthen the dominant position of Catholics because they believed that women were too much under the influence of the church.
+Liberals and socialists, despite the latter's support, feared that this would only strengthen the dominant position of Catholics because they believed that women were too much under the influence of the Church.
 The compromise was to make women compulsory to vote in municipal elections, which was done by law of April 15, 1920, and to provide the possibility of introducing this later for parliamentary elections with a law requiring a two-thirds majority.

-1948 - present: General single compulsory voting for all Belgian citizens
+1948 – present: General single compulsory voting for all Belgian citizens

 After the Second World War, the zeitgeist had progressed to such an extent that full women's suffrage had become inevitable.
 Under the law of March 27, 1948, women were allowed to vote and were also allowed to stand for parliamentary elections; a few months later this followed for provincial council elections.
 On June 26, 1949, all women could participate in parliamentary elections for the first time.

 Women still remained underrepresented in the Chamber of representatives and Senate relative to their share of the population.
 To reverse this situation, a system of affirmative action through quotas was introduced that stated that half of each electoral list must be made up of women.
 The first three places on the list must also include at least one person of the opposite sex.